vakila/automerge.github.io/docs/tutorial/remote-storage.md

 # Remote storage

 One of the key problems in local-first applications is how to save data on a remote device so it can be retrieved by collaborators.
-For example, if I add items to the todo list and shut my laptop, I want other people to be able to see my new items even though I went on a hike.
+For example, if I add items to the todo list and shut my laptop, I want other people to be able to see my new changes while I'm offline.

 There are many ways to do this.
 One option is to have a server peer which behaves similarly to a client peer, but is always online.
 This server peer can participate in the sync protocol over WebSockets, and you can use the Rust, Node.js, Python, or C Automerge libraries on the server side.
 It can even store these intermediate changesets in a database like MongoDB.